 Most of New Zealand’s 3.5 million cars run on petrol; in fact around 89% of the current light vehicle fleet is petrol-powered.
 Nine percent is powered by diesel and the rest – about 2% – run on alternative fuels, mostly electricity.
-The current count of EVs on our roads is just over 15,000.
+The current count of EVs on our roads is more than 20,000.

 We asked the local representatives of car manufacturers what they think the New Zealand fleet will look like in 15 to 20 years’ time.